 What is the CRA's prescribed rate of interest?

-The CRA's prescribed rate is 5% in the second quarter of 2023.
+The CRA's prescribed rate is 5% from July 1, 2023 to September 30, 2023.
 The prescribed rate is set each quarter by the CRA and published on their website.

 The prescribed rate is based on the average 90-day Government of Canada T-bill rate for the first month of the previous quarter.